glucksfall/atlas/docs/Installation.rst

 Install the docker image "pleiades" using ```docker pull networkbiolab/pleiades```.
-The container is based on the Anaconda3 software and it installs Atlas, and the stochastic simulators BNG2, NFsim, KaSim, and Stochkit.
-After building the image, please run the container with
+The container is based on the Anaconda3 software and it installs Atlas, the stochastic simulators BNG2, NFsim, KaSim, and Stochkit, and the Jupyter server.
+After building of the image, please run the container with
 ```docker run --detach --publish 10000:8888 networkbiolab/pleiades```, and go to
 ```localhost:10000``` in your preferred browser.
 The required password is
 ```pleiades```.